ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-14.md

 comments: true
 ---

 If you've made it this far, you're probably overwhelmed by all the different methods and their uses!
 It helps to try and learn to use them one at a time; as and when needed.

+## Cheatsheet

 The following table summarises which method you would use under different circumstances.

 <table>
   <tbody>